Southland temperate forests: History

-The Maori settled the region after 1300.
+The Māori settled the region after 1300.
 The early settlers hunted birds and seals, and the moa, New Zealand swan, and New Zealand goose were hunted to extinction.
 Haast's eagle relied on moas for food, and also became extinct.
 Hunters set fires to drive game from the forests, and frequent fires converted large areas of forest to tussock grassland.
 As populations of large birds and seals dwindled, fishing became an increasingly important source of food for the local Maori and they established kaika or seasonal camps, along the shoreline.

 European settlers arrived in the 19th century.
 Mixed-race whaling bases were established at Port Molyneux, Tautuku, and Waikawa, but the whales were soon over-hunted and whaling was abandoned.
 In the second half of the 19th century farmers and loggers settled the region, and sawmilling became an important local industry.

 The Southland Plains became one of New Zealand's most productive agricultural areas.
 Much of the remaining lowland forest was cleared, and many of the wetlands were drained or filled.
 Large-scale livestock grazing and introduced exotic grasses altered the ecology of the grasslands.